serendipityinlife/serendipityinlife.github.io/_posts/2022-06-13-Post 169 - Exhausted ppl needs some sweet.md

 that day he went for a run and try to bring back some sweet, but unluckyly it closed...
 <br/>
 <br/>
-he buy another one anyway
+he bought another one anyway
 <br/>
 <br/>
 hope he is not smelly that night